batocera-linux/batocera-emulationstation/README.md

 sudo chmod a+w /etc/emulationstation
 cp -r ~/batocera.linux/output/x86_64/target/usr/share/emulationstation/ /etc/
 ```

+(This would be where `/usr/share/emulationstation/` is used instead if copying from an existing Batocera install).

 Then create the `/userdata` directory in your root, give it the correct permissions, and copy in the data from Batocera's `datainit` folder: